csebooks/operating-systems/content.en/storage-management/_index.md

 • The **status register** contains bits that can be read by the host.
 These bits indicate states, such as whether the current command has completed, whether a byte is available to be read from the data-in register, andwhether a device error has occurred.

 • The **control register** can be written by the host to start a command or to change the mode of a device.
-For instance, a certain bit in the control register of a serial port chooses between full-duplex and half-duplex com-

-munication, another bit enables parity checking, a third bit sets the word length to 7 or 8 bits, and other bits select one of the speeds supported by the serial port.
+For instance, a certain bit in the control register of a serial port chooses between full-duplex and half-duplex communication, another bit enables parity checking, a third bit sets the word length to 7 or 8 bits, and other bits select one of the speeds supported by the serial port.

 The data registers are typically 1 to 4 bytes in size.
 Some controllers have FIFO chips that can hold several bytes of input or output data to expand the capacity of the controller beyond the size of the data register.
 A FIFO chip can hold a small burst of data until the device or host is able to receive those data.